-I always keep the pockets of my robe “stocked” with tissues).
-I put other items in the pockets as necessary — things like my phone (see #1 above), cough drops, children’s medicine, digital thermometer, and more.
+I always keep the pockets of my robe “stocked” with tissues and I put other items in the pockets as necessary — like my phone (see #1 above), cough drops, children’s medicine, digital thermometer, and more.

 The pockets are so handy for various middle-of-the-night needs, especially when trying to juggle a squirmy infant or defiant toddler.
 Plus, I personally just feel cozier and happier if I’m snuggled in a robe!

 This tip is geared more towards sleepless nights with infants and toddlers — but it could work for older children too.

 When I was regularly up many times a night with our newborns, I had a separate water bottle that I kept right in the nursery at all times (especially helpful when nursing and feeling SO thirsty all the time).

 I also kept chapstick, nursing pads, my earbuds (see #1 above), and even a few snacks in the nightstand drawer (along with my stockpile of burp cloths).

 Still to this day I keep a light blanket hanging on the back of the nursery chair (in case I’m cold), a small fan on the nightstand (in case I’m hot), and a neck pillow over the armrest so I can drift off to sleep even while holding a sleeping baby (I’ve never dropped a child yet!)